PHANtom

 • when executing advice, the list of scheduled advice may be obtained and modified.
 This is inspired by the work on Dynamic AspectJ by Assaf and Noyé

-• reentrancy is managed through the use of membranes (in development) This is from the membranes work of Tanter and Tabareau (unpublished as yet).
+• reentrancy is managed through the use of membranes This is from the membranes work of Tanter et. al. published at FOAL 2012.

 • deployment of aspects uses scoping strategies (planned).
 This is an implementation of the work on scoping strategies by Tanter.